JussiKarkkainen/RISC-V-OS/README.md

 ### Issues
 - Fix infinite loops, that are caused by writing to uart.
 Can be avoided by calling console_init(), but isn't ideal.
+- Check the physical memory allocators bitmap implemetation, might be faulty